MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/manage-the-search-schema.md

 You decide which crawled metadata to index by mapping the crawled property to a managed property.
 Users can only search on managed properties.
 You can map multiple crawled properties to a single managed property or map a single crawled property to multiple managed properties.
 > [!IMPORTANT]
 > The search schema applies to both the classic and the modern search experiences, except:
-> - Refiners and sorting.
+> - Refinable.
 Modern search has built-in refiners.
-> - Company name extraction.
+> - Sortable.
 Not supported in modern search.
 > - Custom entity extraction.
+Modern search has built-in refiners.
+> - Company name extraction.
 Not supported in modern search.

 > [!IMPORTANT]
 > The steps in this article apply to SharePoint Server and use the Central Administration, unless specified otherwise.